Have You Tried Acupuncture for Your Headaches and Migraines?

 4) Dietary therapy is important in TCM.
 Food is considered to be a part of the medicine which can benefit the overall health.
 An individual diet plan may involve reducing fatty foods, alcohol, caffeine or sugar to improve the symptoms.
 Drinking more water daily will reduce dehydration.

 6) TCM is drug free.
-For example, overuse of the common painkiller paracetamol/tylenol is toxic and damages the liver function.
-TCM is a safer alternative.
+For example, overuse of the common painkiller paracetamol/tylenol is toxic and may damage the liver function.